stephenccodes/eds220-hwk4/README.md

 # The 2017 Thomas Fire
-## Visualizing the perimeter with true and false colors
+### Visualizing the scar with true and false colors

 ![thomas fire image](images/2017_thomas_fire_2.jpeg)